Particular/docs.particular.net/nservicebus/upgrades/7to8/index.md

 ## Non-durable messaging

-Support for non-durable messaging has been moved to the transports that can support it which at this time is RabbitMQ.
-If using any other transport use of `[Express]` or message conventions to request non-durable deliver can safely be removed.
+Support for non-durable messaging has been moved to the transports that can support it, which as of November 2020 is only the RabbitMQ transport.
+When using another transport, use of `[Express]` or message conventions to request non-durable delivery can safely be removed.

 RabbitMQ user should use the new [`options.UseNonPersistentDeliveryMode()` API provided by `NServiceBus.RabbitMQ` Version 7](/transports/rabbitmq/#controlling-delivery-mode)